rozwalak/Vibe_Analysis/refinement_workflow.md

 - breadth10 [% of positions in the reference genome covered by a minimum of 10 reads]

 ## Change #6
 Here, I ask for changes in the visualisation of mapping_statistics.
-In the first version only
+In the first version, only horizontal coverage (breadth) was visualised.
+Now I want to combine multiple plots in a single figure.

+In the first row, three plots:

+- three histograms.
+The first one with read length distribution, the second with edit distances and the third with read ANI.
+For all of them, plot median and mean values within each plot, but don't make dashed lines.

+In the second row, one plot presenting horizontal coverage, similar to the one from the previous version, but in a new version add a slightly transparent histogram with 1000bp bins presenting number of reads mapped in a specific genomic region and each bin should be colored by the mean ANI of reads mapped to the corresponding bins.
+I need a visual representation if some specific genomic regions are more distantly related to the reference than others.

+... here about adding genomic visualisation with functional annotation.

+For visualising that, use data generated in mapping_statistics.
 ## Change #7
 Change Warinner2014_summary.tsv